zouyingcao/zouyingcao.github.io/_pages/includes/intro.md

 Thinking of the current postgraduate stage, it was literally a serendipity that I began to delve into researches in Large Language Models (LLMs).
 I worked on several interesting research topics related to LLMs, including hallucination, model compression and representation engineering.
-Currently, I am working as a research intern at Alibaba, primarily focusing on LLM agents.
+During my internships at Alibaba, I've also gained practical knowledge and skills in LLM Agents and RL.
-Here is my <a href="https://zouyingcao.github.io/CV.pdf" target="_blank">CV in English</a> and I'm actively seeking summer internship opportunities related to LLMs for Summer 2025.
+Here is my <a href="https://zouyingcao.github.io/CV.pdf" target="_blank">CV in English</a> and I'm actively seeking fall recruitment opportunities related to LLMs, excited to apply my expertise to the next generation of intelligent systems.